THE ORIGINS OF CRUDE OIL AND NATURAL GAS

-This casing string is called intermediate casing.
-[Intermediate means between two points).
+This casing string is called "intermediate casing" (intermediate means between two points).

 The well is drilled down through the formation that contains the oil.
 Then the final casing string is put into the well and cemented in place.

-This string of casing is called production casing.
+This string of casing is called "production casing".